freeman-industries/shadowsocks-server-kit/README.md

 by Freeman

-# Steps to get this working

-- Ensure you are running on a server that supports Upstart.
-Ubuntu 14 does, 15+ does not.
+# Requirements

-- Make sure all these files are in a directory called `shadowsocks` in your home folder.
+Place all the files in this package into a directory called `shadowsocks` in your home folder.
 For example, `~/shadowsocks/README.md` or `/home/ubuntu/shadowsocks/README.md`.

+You need a system that has Upstart installed.
+Ubuntu 14 LTS has this out of the box.
+NB: Ubuntu 15+ uses a different task system.

-- Install go (if not already installed).
+Install `go` (if not already installed).
+You can use this snippet on Ubuntu:
 ```
 sudo add-apt-repository ppa:gophers/archive
 sudo apt update
 sudo apt-get install golang-1.9-go
 ```

+# Steps to get this working

+- Install go-shadowsocks2 by running `go get -u -v github.com/shadowsocks/go-shadowsocks2`.

 - Run `chmod +x shadowsocks-server-linux64-1.1.5`
 - Edit `shadowsocks.conf` to point to this directory, and also replacing your username.
 - **CHANGE THE PASSWORD** in `config.json`.